-Whether rushing your prize hen to the vet or taking your roosters to the butcher, humane traveling is the key.
-Here are some tips to help you make sure that your chickens remain as calm as possible and you move them without guilt.
+Whether rushing your prize hen to the vet or moving your flock to a new area, humane traveling is the key.
+Here are some tips to help make sure that your chickens remain as calm and safe as possible during transport.

 Chickens hate having their feet off the solid ground, so make sure whatever you put them in has a solid bottom.
 Options for this are a cardboard box that closes, or a pet kennel or any other container that has a solid floor.
 Something you feel comfortable throwing away is probably your best option, however.